Best Things to Do in Bangkok with Kids

 - lots of stalls selling homemade goods

-- Ride the Ferris Wheel at sunset to see the best city views!
+- Ride the Ferris Wheel at dusk to get the best Bangkok sunset viewpoint

 - Our girls also enjoy the double-decker carousel, the haunted mansion, and the Disney area.

-3. See flying squirrels at the Chatuchak Weekend Market
+18. See Flying Squirrels at the Chatuchak Weekend Market

 Chatuchak is probably the most famous market in the whole world.